 "This is a conversation that you can have with friends at a dinner table, you can have on a walk with a family member, you can go on a date with expressly this purpose," said Drane.
 "There is no greater gift you can give the people that you love than caring for them in the way that they would want at the end of their lives."

-According to Drane, the moment to have the conversation is now.
+According to Drane, the holidays are a perfect opportunity to have the conversation.

 "You only die once, die the way you want," Drane said.
 "You are never too young to have the conversation, and now is a good a moment as any other."